brownieboy/react-bootstrap-native-slider/README.md

 ##Updates
+* Version 2.0.1: Nov 20 2016.
+Project deprecated in favour of react-bootstrap-slider.
+No actual code changes.
 * Version 2.0.0: April 10 2016.
 Major rewrite.
 Moved most of code to two new npm packages: react-html5-slider and react-bootstrap-slider.
 This package is now a front-end to dynamically switch between those two.
 * Version 1.1.6: April 9 2016.
 Changed to point to renamed Git repository.
 (No actual code changes.)
 * Version 1.1.5: April 9 2016.
 Updated to React 15.